Tukhtaevoff/Abdulaziz_Tukhtaev/README.md

 # Abdulaziz_Tukhtaev
 In this repository.
-There are some homeworks on branches of second month
+There are some homeworks on branches of third month